DoctorLogicProduct/dltest/_pages/products/growth-accelerators/managed-chat.md

   component_css: callout-headline
   class: callout-headline__growth
   headline: "On average, Chat customers are seeing <span>40%</span> increase in leads!"
-  source: "Google"
+  source: "DoctorLogic"
 - component: feature-1
   component_css: feature
   class: managed-chat__feature--1
   headline: "Connect With More Patients"
   text: "With Managed Chat, you will have access to conversations our team had with your website visitors.
-We’ll send each conversation to your practice and count it as a lead if:<ul><li>Prospect name is provided</li><li>Prospect is interested in a service your practice offers</li><li>Prospect is located in your area</li><li>Prospect is not currently a patient</li></ul><p>At the end of the month, you only pay for qualified leads.</p>"
+We’ll send each conversation to your practice and you only pay for qualified leads."
   img: /img/products/growth-accelerators/patient-connect.jpg
   img_alignment: Right
 - component: feature-1
   component_css: feature
   class: managed-chat__feature--2
-  headline: "Never Miss a Conversion"
+  headline: "Never Miss a Conversation"
   text: "<p>DoctorLogic Chat also works beyond your website to better connect you to prospects:</p><ul><li>Google Business Listings: chat from search results</li><li>Call Connect: transfer live chats to your practice</li><li>Mobile SMS: real-time texting with agents</li></ul>"
   img: /img/products/growth-accelerators/more-conversion.jpg
   img_alignment: Left